jacobzmidzinski/jacobzmidzinski.com/content/pages/about.md

 ## Microsoft

 #### Microsoft Student Partner (September 2016 - February 2018)
-As a Microsoft Student Partner and Leader of .NET Group on Poznan University of Economics and Business, I organised regular meetings during which I taught students how to code in C# or how to use Git.
-I was responsible for organizing annual conference, IT Academic Day.
-Thanks to that, I was able to learn how to find speakers, sponsors and partners for these kind of events.
+As a Microsoft Student Partner and Leader of the .NET Group at Poznan University of Economics and Business, I organized regular meetings during which I taught students how to code in C# or how to use Git.
+I was responsible for organizing the annual conference, IT Academic Day.
+Thanks to that, I was able to learn how to find speakers, sponsors, and partners for these kinds of events.

 ## IC Solutions